 Using The Power of The Sun When Building Energy Efficient Home

 South Africa is flooded with sunlight every day.
-Making good use of this when building an energy efficient home by installing a solar energy solution makes sense.
-The location of the house is important when installing solar.
-It may be the ERF to build on is specifically chosen with solar in mind.
-Solar is one of the best options for building energy efficient home.
+Making good use of this when building an energy-efficient home by installing a solar energy solution makes sense.
+The location of the house is essential when installing solar.
+It may be the ERF to build on is chosen explicitly with solar in mind.
+Solar is one of the best options for creating an energy-efficient home.

-Solar energy can be costly to install but it will pay for itself in a relatively short space of time.
+Solar energy can be costly to install, but it will pay for itself in a relatively short time.
 Eskom provides relief in the form of discounts on solar.
-These rebates may not sound like a lot but they do make a difference.
+These rebates may not sound like a lot, but they do make a difference.

-Solar energy, even if only used to heat a swimming pool or power a hot water geyser will reduce energy consumption from the grid.
-In reducing energy consumption the cost of energy bills comes down.
+Even if only used to heat a swimming pool or power a hot water geyser, solar energy will reduce energy consumption from the grid.
+In reducing energy consumption, the cost of energy bills comes down.
 Solar panels with a battery system and inverter can keep you off the grid with energy consumption.
-In fact, with the energy efficient home that you are building, there will be far less use for excessive energy.
+In fact, with the energy-efficient home that you are building, there will be far less use for excessive energy.

 Windows are a Big Part of Building Energy Efficient Home

 There are some options to consider when installing or replacing windows.
-Double glazing is one choice that while more costly than single glazed windows does bring some tremendous energy saving benefits.
-Tinted glass is another option to consider; tinted glass reduces the glare of the sun keeping a room cooler.
-In fact, double glazed window benefits are very good.
+Double glazing is one choice that, while more costly than single glazed windows, brings tremendous energy-saving benefits.
+Double glazed window benefits are excellent.
+Tinted glass is another option to consider; tinted glass reduces the sun’s glare, keeping a room cooler.

 Another option to consider with windows is a reflective film.
 This easy to apply metallic film reflects the harsh, hot rays of the sun.
 With reflective film, one needs to consider the reversal of benefits in winter.
-In winter sunshine is needed to keep a room or home warm, reflective film prevents this from happening and thus heaters get turned on again.
-When considering installing reflective film on your windows think about how much you need the sun to stay warm in winter as well as keeping cool in summer.
+In winter, sunshine is required to keep a room or home warm, the reflective film prevents this from happening, and thus heaters get turned on again.
+When considering installing reflective film on your windows, think about how much you need the sun to stay warm in winter as well as keeping cool in summer.

-South Africa has seen the worst drought in many years and many towns and cities are facing water restrictions.
-There are two elements in saving water.
-The first is to use less.
-The second is to preserve and conserve water.
+South Africa has seen the worst drought in many years, and many towns and cities face water restrictions.
+There are two elements of saving water.
+The first is too useless.
+The second is to preserve and conserve moisture.

-Using less water is something that anyone building an energy efficient home should have high up on the list of must-haves.
-Whether you are building a new property or just trying reduce the amount of water used in an existing property there are some solutions that help.
+Using less water is something that anyone building an energy-efficient home should have high up on the list of must-haves.
+Whether you are making a new property or just trying to reduce the amount of water used in an existing property, some solutions help.
 Low flow toilets are one solution, a modern version of a brick in the cistern.
 Aerating and controlling the flow of water in showers, baths, and sinks with devices that pump air into flowing water save a lot of water.

 Saving water is just one side of the equation to consider when building an energy-saving home or looking to conserve water.
-Despite the limited rainfall South Africa has seen rain harvesting systems can play a big part in saving and preserving water.
-Combined with a greywater recycling solution scarce water is wasted.
-These solutions are perfect for watering gardens and washing cars when the water is not going to be consumed.
+Despite the limited rainfall South Africa has seen rain harvesting systems play a big part in saving and preserving water.
+These solutions are perfect for watering gardens and washing cars when the water is not consumed.
+Combined with a greywater recycling solution, scarce water is wasted.

 Other options that can be considered are boreholes and well points.
 These do not use water from reservoirs that are used to store drinking water.
 It is not uncommon to fill swimming pools with drilling or wellpoint water.
 One needs to consider that well points and boreholes may come under water restrictions at some point.